josephxsxn/atlas_stream_processors/example_processors/README.md

 Uses $merge with a pipeline to add fields together on already existing records in the target collection, this prevents having to perform a $lookup to fetch the values to be added together and lets the server perform the addition

 ### additive_merge / steps_add_multiplex_window.js
 Takes a stream of step counter data that is reported in hex, converts the hex to dec.
 Then windows the records together based on the number of output reports required and multi-plexes the updates into multiple collections.
+Outputs and adds the steps of existing records for daily, monthly, weekly, and yearly reports.

 ### additive_merge / steps_add_multiplex_row.js
 Like additive_merge / steps_add_multiplex_window.js but without a window.
 This one collects raw data and operates row by row.
 Performance may suffer doing row by row depending on stream velocity against the collections.
+Outputs and adds the steps of existing records for raw, monthly, weekly, and yearly reports.

 ### additive_merge / pipelineAdder.js
 Uses $merge with a pipeline to add fields together on already existing records in the target collection, this prevents having to perform a $lookup to fetch the values to be added together and lets the server perform the addition